-As the Syria crisis enters its seventh year, over 13 million people, including six million children, need humanitarian assistance.
+As the Syria crisis enters its ninth year, the magnitude of human suffering remains overwhelming, with 11.7 million people, including 6 million children, in need of humanitarian assistance.
 Since March 2011, more than 400 000 Syrians have lost their lives and over one million have been injured.
-Around 6.1 million people have fled their homes inside Syria and 5.6 million have been forced to take refuge in neighbouring countries.
-Without a political solution in sight, the conflict is likely to persist in 2018.
-The EU and its Member States have mobilised more than €10.6 billion since the start of the conflict.
+Up to 6.2 million people have fled their homes inside Syria and 5.6 million have been forced to take refuge in neighbouring countries.
+Without a political solution in sight, the conflict is likely to persist in 2019.
+The EU and its Member States have mobilised almost €17 billion inside the country and in neighbouring countries since the start of the conflict.

 Aid workers have been unable to deliver humanitarian assistance in many parts of Syria due to continued fighting along shifting frontlines, bureaucratic hurdles and ongoing violations of international humanitarian law.
 Protection of civilians remains a serious concern in large parts of Syria.
 Rape and sexual violence, enforced disappearances, recruitment of child soldiers and forced conscription, executions and deliberate targeting of civilians remain commonplace.

 The EU and its Member States are lead providers of international aid to those affected by the Syria war.
-More than €10.6 billion have been mobilised for humanitarian, stabilisation and resilience assistance to Syrians inside the country and in neighbouring countries.
+Almost €17 billion have been mobilised for humanitarian, stabilisation and resilience assistance to Syrians inside the country and in neighbouring countries.
 This includes over €2.4 billion for 2018 and almost €2.4 billion for 2019-2020 pledged by the EU and its Member States at the Brussels conference in April 2018.
 To date, millions of people have been reached by EU humanitarian assistance, including emergency medical treatment, healthcare, psycho-social support, protection of children and vulnerable people, food, safe drinking water, essential items, and shelters.
-In 2018, the EU allocated €280 million in humanitarian assistance to the Syria crisis, including €140 million for assistance inside Syria.

 Inside Syria, almost half of the EU’s humanitarian assistance goes to immediate life-saving and emergency humanitarian operations; the rest is spent providing safe drinking water, sanitation and hygiene, food, child protection activities, education, psycho-social support, and other essential services.
+Since 2011:

 In Lebanon, the EU provides cash assistance, secondary healthcare, non-formal education and shelter (including water, hygiene and sanitation) to improve the often abysmal living conditions of displaced families.
 EU humanitarian partners regularly monitor the main protection concerns and provide counselling and legal assistance.
 Since 2012, the EU’s humanitarian aid to Lebanon has reached around 750 000 Syrians.
-In 2018, EU humanitarian funding amounted to €80 million.
+Since 2011, the EU humanitarian funding has amounted to €580 million.